Warehouse Club Packaging

 Therefore, a member perceives a full pallet of merchandise is stocked.
 This creates the assumption in the member’s mind that the item is popular and successful.
 The pallet’s SKU count is lowered.
 The club and vendor benefit, concurrently.
 This reduces inventory risk and maximizes turnover.

-To be able to fit the extra 900 to 2,200 products in a smaller footprint, BJ’s utilizes pallets that are approximately one-half to two-thirds the height of a traditional 52-inch high pallet.
+To be able to fit the extra 850 to 2,200 products in a smaller footprint, BJ’s utilizes pallets that are approximately one-half the height of a traditional 52-inch high pallet.
 These shorter pallets enable BJ’s to merchandise two SKUs in the same space a single SKU is stocked and still allow members to physically retrieve the product in the steel.